pantrypoints/sp/content/en/research/countries/china/xi/chapter-13.md

 situation in national security.

 In this context, the overall concept of national security came into being.
-Since the 18th National Congress of the Communist Party of China, China's national security work system and mechanism have been continuously improved, the national security legal system has gradually taken shape, the national security strategy has been continuously improved, and the national security capability has been significantly improved, which fundamentally lies in the strong leadership of the Party Central
+Since the 18th National Congress of the CCP, China's national security work system and mechanism have been continuously improved, the national security legal system has gradually taken shape, the national security strategy has been continuously improved, and the national security capability has been significantly improved, which fundamentally lies in the strong leadership of the Party Central